Made-a-Medea

 What makes Medea, Medea?

 Daughter.
 Lover.
 Foreigner.
 Immigrant.
 Skilled worker.
 Mother.
 Traitor to her home country.
 Sinful revenger.
 Multi-outcast exile.
 Killer of kin.
-Murderer of her own children.
+Murderer of her own child.

 Who decides what she is — and what she becomes?